rabbitmq/rabbitmq-server/deps/rabbitmq_recent_history_exchange/README.md

 ## Usage
 Typically this exchange will store the latest 20 messages sent over the exchange.
-In case you'd like to not store certain messages, just add the header "X-Recent-History-Store" with the value "false" to the message.
+In case you'd like to not store certain messages, just add the header "x-recent-history-no-store" with the value "false" to the message.

 ## License